Kurnat/news-api/README.md

 Authorization stored in localStorage.

-If user wasn't authorizated, hi will be redirected to ##login page
+If a user wasn't authorized, that user will be redirected to ##login page

 ##Login